 In 2019, NOAA approached us about utilizing the NARW density model for fisheries management.
 A key requirement for NOAA was that density maps include Cape Cod Bay (CCB), Massachusetts, which we had omitted from our models, as the surveys from CCB lacked the perpendicular sighting distance data needed to utilize them under our methodology.
-In February 2019, Laura Ganley et al. (2019) published abundance estimates for CCB after completing a full reprocessing of all CCB surveys since 1998 to develop the data needed for density and abundance estimates and used them to "fill in" the area excluded from our model, comprising the 1600 km of cells of our map grid corresponding to CCB.
+In February 2019, Laura Ganley et al. (2019) published abundance estimates for CCB after completing a full reprocessing of all CCB surveys since 1998 to develop the data needed for density and abundance estimation.
+With Ganley's collaboration, we derived density estimates for CCB from her published abundance estimates and used them to "fill in" the area excluded from our model, comprising the 1600 km2 of cells of our map grid corresponding to CCB.
 Simultaneously, we adjusted several of the model's internal geographic boundaries to reduce edge effects in the final predictions.
 We released this model, known as version 8, in April 2019.
 Because there were no changes from the version 7 model to densities in the Navy's core areas of interest, we did not update the NMSDD at the time, but released the model directly to NOAA and others interested in the update for other purposes.
 We did not release new documentation; aside from the CCB and minor boundary changes, version 8 did not add data or make any methodological changes over version 7, and density predictions outside CCB were essentially the same.